 There is no such thing as a typical firefighter – we come from all sorts of backgrounds and walks of life.

-If you’d like to apply to become a Trainee Firefighter, the most important things are your determination, motivation and ability to work in a team.
+If you’d like to apply to become a career firefighter, the most important things are your determination, motivation, willingness to learn, and ability to work in a team.

 The Tasmania Fire Service continually reviews and revises our recruitment and selection arrangements to improve diversity among candidates, reflecting the community we serve.